brunetto/brunetto.github.com/stories/personal/my-favourite-quotes.md

 * Try not.
 Do or do not!!
 There is no try
 [Yoda, Star Wars: Episode V - The Empire Strikes Back (1980)]

+* “Life begins at the end of your comfort zone.” - Neale Donald Walsch